wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/settings_guide.md

 When `Send all inventory items to Wayfair?` is disabled, selling an Item on Wayfair requires having "Wayfair" present in the `Markets` list of the `Availability` tab of an Item, as seen in this example:
 ![item with Wayfair Market](../../../images/en/item_wayfair_market.png)

+**Note:** All variations of an item will inherit from the  main variation, unless **`Inheritance is deactivated`**

-Enabling `Send all inventory items to Wayfair?` will allow Wayfair to list any item that is determined to be currently in stock, including those Items for which "Wayfair" is **not** present in the `Markets` list.
+Enabling `Send all inventory items to Wayfair?` will allow Wayfair to list any item that is determined to be currently in stock, including those Item Variations for which "Wayfair" is **not** present in the `Markets` list.

 ## Inventory page
 **(Since 1.1.4)**